Riyya-HI/ECE209AS-AI-ML_CPS-IoT/README.md

 Follow the steps in [7].
 [7] details steps for MobileNet V1.
 For implementing V2, just replace the file with the MV2_folder by placing it in a folder called tflite2.

 The pre-trained model is basically a tflite or Tensorflow Lite file which is optimized in size.
-It’s about 15-25 MB, suitable for deployment purposes in Raspberry Pi [g].
+It’s about 15-25 MB, suitable for deployment purposes in Raspberry Pi [16].
 Clone the repo in [7] and add the MV2_folder

+The pretrained model has been adapted from [7] and the model V2 has been taken from [17].

 #### Retraining